 Also, the lengthening of the smartphone buying cycle — thanks to that slowing pace of innovation and the increase in premium phone prices — actually works against Google.
 If you're keeping your phone for three or more years, do you want to buy a mid-priced version of last year's hotness?
 Or do you want to spend more on the cutting edge with the confidence that what you buy will still be a good phone in a few years?

 There's also a problem with the premise that Google is taking on the $749 iPhone XR with this $399 phone.
 The 6.1-inch iPhone XR is a larger phone — more analogous to the $479 Pixel 3a XL, with its 6-inch screen.
 If you want a larger model, the price gap between the entry-level phones of Google and Apple has already narrowed.
-Also, Apple will try very hard to avoid selling you an iPhone XR for full price: The company is aggressively discounting phones via trade-ins of existing phones, closing the gap between mid-range and premium even further.
+Also, Apple will try very hard to avoid selling you an iPhone XR for full price: The company offers aggressive iPhone XR deals via trade-ins of existing phones, closing the gap between mid-range and premium even further.

 Google's share of the smartphone market is in the low single digits.
 Is that going to change now?
 Never say never, but this has proven to be a tough nut for Google to crack, and Apple and Samsung have shown plenty of ability to stay on top of the pack.